Signal Analysis based on Complex Wavelet Signs: Definition of signature and its basic properties

-Let us introduce the class of complex wavelets we need for the definition of signature. \begin{definition} We call a complex-valued non-zero function $\kappa \in \Sc({\R;\C})$ a \emph{signature wavelet} if $\kappa$ has a one-sided compactly supported Fourier transform, i.e.,
+Our analysis will rely on wavelets with a one-sided, compactly supported, non-negative frequency spectrum.
+For brevity, we call this class signature wavelets. \begin{definition} We call a non-zero function $\kappa \in \Sc({\R}, \C)$ a \emph{signature wavelet} if $\kappa$ has a one-sided, compactly supported, and non-negative Fourier transform, i.e.,